| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 The result of conversion is passed to the procedure specified in

-parameter writer of iconv-open
+parameter writer of iconv-open.

 Returns the procedure of the form (lambda (#!optional s #!key from

-.
+to onerror)).
 This procedure, being called with arguments returns the

 string s converted to the target encoding.
 The keyed arguments